pointcarre-app/maths.pm/pms/dataviz2/session_1_a.md

 ### 1.3.
-[An adapation]((https://www.economist.com/graphic-detail/2019/09/28/why-are-some-languages-spoken-faster-than-others)) of this graph from The Economist
+[An adapation](https://www.economist.com/graphic-detail/2019/09/28/why-are-some-languages-spoken-faster-than-others) of this graph from The Economist

-This graph comes from the article: *Why are some languages spoken faster than others?* by The Economist - Sep 28th 2019.<br>[Source: The Economist](https://www.economist.com/graphic-detail/2019/09/28/why-are-some-languages-spoken-faster-than-others)
+This graph comes from the article: *Why are some languages spoken faster than others?* [by The Economist](https://www.economist.com/graphic-detail/2019/09/28/why-are-some-languages-spoken-faster-than-others) (Sep 28th 2019).

 ![Why are some languages spoken faster than others? by The Economist - Sep 28th 2019](files/language_bits_per_second.webp) {: .max-w-[550px] .mx-auto .my-6}